 |Max Calories Burned||Total Body Workout?||Low Impact?|

-Although I believe a rowing machine is the best cardio machine, at the end of the day, the best cardio machine [for you] is the one that you will use to help you hit your fitness goals.
+Although I believe a rowing machine is the best cardio machine, at the end of the day, the best cardio machine is the one that you will use to help achieve your fitness goals.

 I have a ton of different reviews you can check out by visiting my comparison chart here.

 If you want to skip all the nonsense and see the #1 bestselling rowing machine then start by reading this review.

 I hope you enjoyed this quick and fun post I created!
 If you have any detailed questions, please leave them in the comment section below!